rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

 	python

-Now, in the prompt that appears, enter `import hangman`, which will *import* your python program.
+Now, in the prompt that appears, enter `from hangman import *`, which will *import* your python program.
 If you followed step 0 correctly, it should just load the Lexicon class and do nothing else.
 Then you could try some of the following.

 	lex = Lexicon()
 	words = lex.get_words(8)